 An Overview Of Abnormal Psychology: Disorders And Treatments

 Psychology is the study of human behavior.
-Abnormal psychology is a branch of the study that examines mental disorders.
+Abnormal psychology is a branch of the study that examines mental disorders, specifically.

 Abnormal psychology examines psychopathology and abnormal behavior.
-The term covers a range of disorders.
-Included are mood disorders, personality disorders and any type of behavior that deviates from the norm.
+The term covers a range of disorders, which include mood disorders, personality disorders, and any type of behavior that deviates from what’s considered a “healthy” norm.

 This particular branch of psychology is very important, especially when it comes to diagnosing and treating mental illness.
 There are many factors that contribute to mental disorders.
 Abnormal psychology allows specialists to study, understand, and diagnose certain conditions.